JemRF/RF-Documentation/pages/monitoring/monitorintro.md

 ---

 ## Introduction to JemRF Monitoring System
-**JemRF Monitoring (Monitoring)** provides a professional monitoring site scaled to support organizations or businesses of all sizes.
-It is comprised of three components: The Sensor that takes the measurment, The Gateway that reports the measurment to the monitoring system, and The Cloud Monitoring and reporting part.
-The Sensor is designed to measure and monitor the temperature of a desired location (i.e. door, refrigerator, freezer, or water pipes).
-The Sensor reports the measurements a Gateway.
-The Gateway logs the information, appends a date, and location code, then sends the information to the Monitoring Cloud.
-The cloud is the user interface where the information is monitored.
-The user can set alerts for out of tolerance samples, or simply plot the last days of measurements.

-This document is on the JemRF Monitoring Cloud it will help with getting started, entering your business information, managing who can access your information and much more.
+**JemRF Monitoring (Monitoring)** delivers a professional, scalable monitoring solution designed to meet the needs of businesses and organizations of all sizes.
+The system is built on three essential components:

+**The Sensor:** Is the device that measures and monitors environmental conditions, such as the temperature in specific areas like doors, refrigerators, freezers, or water pipes.

+**The Gateway:** The sensor transmits collected data to a **Gateway**, which logs the information, appends a timestamp and location code, and forwards it to the monitoring system.

+**The Cloud Monitoring System:** The user interface, the cloud platform provides real-time monitoring, allowing users to set alerts for out-of-tolerance conditions and visualize historical data with intuitive plotting tools.

+### Features of JemRF Monitoring:
+**Monitoring:** The viewing of detailed measurements for each sensor.
+Visual Indicators: Graphic icons display door, window, and switch states (open or closed).
+**Cross-Device Compatibility:** Access your monitoring dashboard seamlessly from desktops, tablets, and most smartphones.

+### Getting Started
+#### Create an Account
+If you have not created an account, for the instructions [Click here to Create an Account](jemrfregister.html).
-The web Monitoring provide free accounts with every purchase to get started.
+The cloud Monitoring provide a free accounts with every purchase to get started.
 With services available and adaptable for operating from multiple locations.

-If you have not created an account, for the instructions [Click here to Create an Account](jemrfregister.html).
+Part of registration is entering your business information, managing who can access your information and much more.

 After you have created an account and logged in, Monitoring starts by resenting the user with their Dashboard.
 The Monitoring site works on desktops, tablets and most phones.
 It shows a graphic scale for each of your temperature sensors.
 It also provide graphic icons to show doors, windows and switches in open and closed states.

 {% include image.html file="monitor-dashboard.png" alt="PEP Login Page"%}

+### The Sensors
 The Sensor tab is used to set the alarm alerts values for upper and lower limits.

 {% include image.html file="monitor-sensorlist.png" alt="PEP Login Page"%}

-The Sensor tab details
+**The Sensor tab details**
 1. Shows if the sensor alarms have been muted
 2. Shows an Icon when you move the mouse pointer over that spot, to Plot the Sensor.
 3. Shows an Icon for the Signal Strength of that sensor by the receiver.